 - 3. For afebrile, term clients who have mild illness1 associated with COVID-19 and in whom no other comorbidities2 present, an informed choice discussion regarding risks and benefits of choice of birthplace should be comprehensive and well documented.
 This discussion should include the information in point 2, as well as additional information on: - The uncertain evidence of increased incidence of fetal distress, caesarean section and either spontaneous or iatrogenic preterm labour for people with COVID-19. - Pregnancy outcomes to date, which have demonstrated no cases of severe neonatal asphyxia or neonatal death; APGAR score was > 7 at 1 minute for all neonates (term or preterm) born to parents with COVID-19. - SOGC's recommendation for EFM, which is not available in the home setting and the benefits and limitations of intermittent auscultation. - 4.
 If a client has current confirmed or suspected COVID-19 and is febrile or when co-morbidities are present, hospital birth is recommended regardless of the severity of COVID-19 symptoms. - People with co-morbidities who present with mild illness have a higher risk of deterioration.
-(3) - 5.
+(16) - 5.
 For afebrile, term clients with mild COVID-19 symptoms that choose a home birth, monitoring protocols should include: - Respiratory rate, spO2, and temperature assessments hourly (4). - Assessment for worsening of their COVID-19 symptoms, i.e., difficulty breathing, rising temperature, and/or deteriorating spO2. - Fetal monitoring may occur by intermittent auscultation q 15-30 minutes in labour and q5 minutes in the second stage. - Swab the newborn at birth to test for COVID-19 according to local testing protocols.
 SOGC recommends nasopharyngeal and umbilical swab for COVID-19 polymerase chain reaction. - 6.
-For clients with severe illness (e.g., pneumonia, respiratory distress) who refuse hospitalization or for whom hospitalization is unavailable midwives should provide care to best of their ability. - Chinese neonatal outcomes were largely favourable even for the cohort of clients who had pneumonia. - 7.
+For clients with severe illness (e.g., pneumonia, respiratory distress) who refuse hospitalization or for whom hospitalization is unavailable midwives should provide care to best of their ability. - 7.
 Water birth is not currently recommended for clients who have suspected or confirmed COVID-19. - Available evidence, while limited, demonstrates that COVID-19 can be detected in feces. - Water birth may expose the midwife and baby to an additional route of transmission (fecal-oral) from contaminated water from the birth tub. - 8.
-The use of contact and droplet precautions during labour and birth is recommended while providing care to the client at home. - The use of droplet/contact precautions at all births is the recommended approach in Ontario's Maternal-Neonatal COVID-19 General Guideline.
-(2) - Midwives may also consider the use of a mask by the labouring person for all stages of labour, if tolerated.
-(2)
+The use of contact and droplet precautions during labour and birth for all births is recommended while providing care to the client at home. - Midwives may consider the use of a N95 respirator during labour and birth based on the results of an individualized point of care risk assessment, including consideration of the local context (e.g., "hot spots") - PCMCH recommends that pregnant clients who are confirmed positive or clients who screen positive for signs/ symptoms of COVID-19 and are treated as suspected for COVID-19 should be given a surgical/procedure mask for all stages of labour, if tolerated (2) - The Public Health Agency of Canada recommends that all clients and support people wear medical masks in the home setting where health care is being delivered (17)